 Lowering high radon levels requires technical knowledge and special skills.
 The right system will depend on a number of factors, including the design of your home.
 An experienced radon mitigation professional is your best resource to assess and advise you of your options.
 The City of Aspen maintains a list of certified radon professionals that routinely do work in the Roaring Fork Valley.
-If you would like a more extensive list go to www.colorado.gov/cdphe and search for radon mitigation.
-Contractors on the City and Colorado lists have taken a nationally-certified training course, passed the national certification exam, and retain their national certification through continuing education.
+If you would like a more extensive list, visit www.colorado.gov and search for radon mitigation.
+Contractors on the state list have taken a nationally-certified training course, passed the national certification exam, and retain their national certification through continuing education.
 The cost to mitigate radon depends on how your home was built and the extent of the radon problem.
 In general, costs can range from approximately \$1,500 to \$2,500 for a medium size home.
+Local health departments are available to answer questions throughout the radon mitigation process.